SRC Pathways to Success Program

 Funding: Up to $75,000

-Purpose: Design, permit, and build up to two SRC-generating GI projects in the District’s MS4.
+Purpose: Using concept designs developed under the SRC Aggregator Startup Grant, design, permit, and build up to two SRC-generating GI projects in the District’s MS4.

 Funding: Up to $180,000 for Project 1 and up to $90,000 for Project 2.
 Funding will become available as participants complete key project steps.